Peru Iquitos Jungle canopy walk Iquitos Lodge

 Close to Puerto Maldonado in the Amazon basin lies Sandoval Lake.
 At Lake Sandoval, we’ve seen various Jungle animals, such as squirrels, parrots, and many other beautiful bird species.

-Furthermore, you might also be lucky and spot the famous Sandoval giant otters, highlighting our trip to Sandoval Lake Lodge.
+Furthermore, you might also be lucky to spot the famous Sandoval giant otters, highlighting our trip to Sandoval Lake Lodge.

 • Experience Black Caiman in Lake Sandoval and along the savanna of the Amazon basin.